 • Government takeover of the health care system that would end employer-sponsored health care coverage and impose new tax mandates on employers and employees.

 • Tax increases included in the ACA that will continue to hinder reinvestment and job creation in the construction industry.

 Generally, under the employer mandate provisions of the ACA, employers with 50 or more full-time employees or full-time equivalents must offer a certain level of coverage to full-time employees or be subject to penalties.
 The increased costs related to this onerous mandate continue to be of significant concern to ABC members.

 Providing quality health care benefits is a top priority for ABC and its member companies.
 However, by forcing employers to offer government-prescribed health insurance, ABC members no longer have the choice or flexibility to structure health care coverage options that meet the needs of their fluctuating workforce.
 The resulting increased costs jeopardize the ability of ABC member companies to maintain affordable coverage options for their employees and will force some to drop coverage altogether.

 In addition to the costly employer mandate, the ACA includes the health insurance premium tax.
 Under the HIT, a fee will be assessed on health insurance companies—almost all of which will be passed on to consumers in the fully insured marketplace, where nearly all small businesses and the self-employed purchase their coverage.
 It is estimated the HIT will cost working families $5,000 in higher premiums during the next 10 years.
-While the HIT remains in effect for 2018, the continuing resolution passed by Congress and signed into law in January 2018 suspends the HIT for 2019.
+While the HIT was in effect for 2018, the continuing resolution passed by Congress and signed into law in January 2018 suspended the HIT for 2019.